 Credit: Doug Martland

 Hikers in Greater Boston anxious to explore brilliantly tinted fall forests need look no further than the Blue Hills Reservation.
-Just a short drive from the city, the Blue Hills deliver the perfect place for hiking, as the area’s rocky and once-lush prominences transform from dense grays and greens into a cornucopia of yellow, orange, and red shades.
+Just a short drive from the city, the Blue Hills is the perfect place for a walk in the woods, as the area’s rocky and once-lush prominences transform from dense grays and greens into a cornucopia of yellow, orange, and red shades.

 Although the Blue Hills might not have the elevation found among its northern neighbors—the highest point, Great Blue Hill, stands at just 635 feet tall—the area boasts an impressive 125 miles of hiking trails and 22 named hills.
 All and all, it’s more than enough to keep even the most enthusiastic fall hikers busy.
 Proving you needn’t drive north, the various high points offer incredible views of everything from Boston’s skyline to the Atlantic Ocean.
 Of course, New England’s iconic fall foliage makes these views even more spectacular.

 Hikers looking to get a quick foliage fix should head for the summit of Great Blue Hill, a roughly mile-long round-trip hike.
 On the summit, climb the Eliot Tower for an unrivaled view of the city’s skyline and Boston Harbor.
 On a clear day, hikers can see as far as New Hampshire’s Mount Monadnock.
-So, take a minute to reflect on the leaf-peeping madness (and heavy traffic) you’re missing out on by staying close to home.
-Or, have a picnic on the open summit, or continue touring the park’s expansive network of trails.
+From the tower, you’ll have easy access to more foliage via the several trails that converge on the summit, including the Skyline Trail, an 8-ish mile trail that runs east-to-west across the Reservation.

-For taking in the foliage around Boston, don’t restrict yourself to land.
-Another option, the Charles River delivers a different perspective for viewing the season’s leafy spectacle.
+Don’t restrict yourself to land for taking in the foliage around Boston.
+The Charles River delivers an excellent perspective for viewing the season’s leafy spectacle.
 Whether from the comfort of a kayak or balanced on top of an SUP, you’ll find the river’s calm waters offer a multitude of trip options for leaf-peeping.
 Along with the awe-inspiring autumn colors, expect to encounter everything from old forests to city skylines, as the Charles snakes from Hopkinton to the Atlantic Ocean.

-With ample put-ins and numerous places to stop for a picnic or to merely enjoy the scenery, the Charles River has an adventure for every level.
-And, while an out-and-back trip requires the least amount of logistics, it’s easy to stage a shuttle for a one-way trip with a little planning.
+With ample put-ins and numerous places to stop for a picnic or to merely enjoy the scenery, the Charles River has an adventure for every level of paddler.
+While an out-and-back trip requires the least amount of logistics, it’s easy to stage a shuttle for a one-way outing with a little planning.

-What’s even better than lazily floating on the calm waters to soak up New England’s stunning fall sights?
-Through the russet-colored forest, the occasional rumble of the highway lets you know others are fighting their way out of, or back into, the city to look for something you’ve already found.
+Lazily floating on the calm waters of the Charles and soaking up the stunning sights of fall in New England is made even better by its closeness to the city.
+The occasional rumble of the highway through the russet-colored forest serves as a reminder that as you float in fall paradise, others are fighting their way out of, or back into, the city looking for something you’ve already found.

 Do you have a favorite fall trip around Boston?
 If so, we want to hear about it!
 Leave your favorite Boston-area fall trips in the comments.